ChainAgnostic/CAIPs/CAIPs/caip-275.md

 And define the order or resolution themselves, totally transparent to the application that uses them.
 If the application wants to impose their own logic for resolution over theirs, then it can combine several name resolvers as they all have to adhere to the same interface as shown in the demo.

-### Function to Resolve a Domain Name to an authenticator URL or JSON
+### Function to resolve a Domain Name to an authenticator URL or JSON

 > Function: resolveAuthenticator
 > Description: Resolves a given domain name to a URL or a JSON object that can be used for authentication or further information retrieval.